 Why do you need to automate your Google review collection?

-As a business owner there are dozens of jobs, tasks, and problems; sending out requests to customers can easily fall into the “yeah I should be doing that” category.
-If you could automate the process – it would save you time while helping to grow your online marketing efforts, increasing your online reputation and social proofing.
+When running a business, the list of jobs to do is never-ending.
+So sending out customer review requests can fall into the “yeah, I should be doing that” category.
+If you could automate the process of asking for reviews, it would save you time.
+We all know that good reviews boost your online reputation and social proofing.

-Automated review collection also allows business owners to track and analyze customer feedback over time, which can help them identify patterns and make data-driven decisions about how to improve their products or services. eg If you run a promotion, or change your business strategy you can see historically how that affected your customer’s perception of your business.
+Automated review collection allows business owners to analyze customer feedback over time.
+Improving your business by reviewing historical feedback allows you to make informed decisions.
+E.g. If you run a promotion, you can see how that affects your customer’s perception of your business.

-What are the negatives to automate your Google review collection?
+What are the negatives of automating your Google review collection?

 There are several potential negatives to automating the collection of Google reviews: